usdot-fhwa-stol/its-telematics/telematic_system/telematic_apps/mobile_app/README.md

 # CAV Telematics Mobile Application

-A cross-platform mobile application for Connected and Automated Vehicle (CAV) telematics management, built with React and Ionic Capacitor.
+An Android mobile application for Connected and Automated Vehicle (CAV) telematics management, built with React and Ionic Capacitor.

 ## Overview